hairizuanbinnoorazman/blog/content/newposts/devops/30180101_tryingAnsible.md

       - git
 ```

 All of the ansible configuration can put into a single file.
+For basic scenarios, that would be fine but for more complicated scenarios, it might be more advisable to actually follow some of the recommended folder structures that the website recommends: https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html.
+The best practises is how the ansible uses the folder names to intepret the various playbooks and variables names used.

 ## Scenario